Dyson (company)

-In 2019, Dyson announced the company's permanent move to Singapore – its headquarters are located at the St James Power Station, across the island of Sentosa.
-Ever since, the company has conducted its base of operations out of Singapore, with its headquarters being the hub for Dyson's research and engineering teams, as well as commercial, advanced manufacturing and supply chain operations.
-In 2022, Dyson announced that it would be investing a further S$1.5 billion in the country.

-In January 2019, it was announced that Dyson intends to manufacture its own electric vehicle (EV).
-However, the termination of the EV programme was announced later that year on 10 October 2019, citing that it was not "commercially viable" at this time.
-Nevertheless, a prototype of the EV was unveiled in 2020, known as the N526, and it is now showcased within their headquarters.

 History

 Early years

-In 1974, James Dyson bought a Hoover Junior vacuum cleaner, which lost suction after a period of use.
+In the 1970s James Dyson bought a Hoover Junior vacuum cleaner, which lost suction after a period of use.
 Frustrated, Dyson emptied the disposable paper bag to try to restore the suction but this had no effect.
 On opening the bag to investigate, he noticed a layer of dust inside, clogging the fine material mesh.

 Later, Dyson was working on his ballbarrow at a company he had founded (but no longer entirely owned) where a large vacuum system was used to contain the fusion bonded epoxy coating that was sprayed on the wheelbarrow arms as a powder coating.
 Dyson found the system inefficient, and was told by equipment manufacturers that giant cyclone systems were better.
 Centrifugal separators are a typical method of collecting dirt, dust and debris in industrial settings, but such methods usually were not applied on a smaller scale because of the higher cost.
 He knew sawmills used this type of equipment, and investigated by visiting a local sawmill at night and taking measurements.
 He then built a 30-foot model for the ballbarrow factory.
-While constructing this at home, Dyson realized the function of the cyclone was to extract dust without clogging.
-Wondering if this could be applied at a smaller scale to a home vacuum, he constructed a cardboard model with sticky tape, connected it to his Hoover with its bag removed, and found it worked satisfactorily.
+While constructing this at home, Dyson realised the function of the cyclone was to extract dust without clogging.
+Wondering whether this could be applied at a smaller scale to a home vacuum, he constructed a cardboard model with sticky tape, connected it to his Hoover with its bag removed, and found it worked satisfactorily.